 So, shifting focus from objects to relationships has a second epistemic implication: to know about complex systems one cannot break them down, as this destroys the very system one is trying to study.
 In other words, one cannot approach the study of complex systems through a process of domination, dissection, and control such has been the methodological ideals of traditional scientific approaches.
 Complex systems exist through a continual exchange of information within the system and between the system and its environments.
 These are often referred to as feedback loops.
 Furthermore, we too, as people, researchers, knowers, are ourselves complex systems, and so knowing about complex systems is best understood as a process engagement: participation, or an exchange of information between the system and ourselves.
 It is therefore not sufficient to change university program structures.
 We must also change university classrooms.

-Uncertainty, vulnerability, ambiguity, openness, risk-taking, and repeated failure are not epistemic values of traditional education, yet they are the crucial epistemic values of creativity and innovation.
-They are crucial epistemic values of complexity, and to the extent that complexity is at the heart of interdisciplinarity, they are crucial epistemic values of interdisciplinarity.
-We must strive to develop classes that cultivate these cognitive tools if we wish to truly transform the academy into an adaptive, innovative, and relevant institution capable of engaging and improving the increasingly complex world.
+Uncertainty, vulnerability, ambiguity, openness, risk-taking, and repeated failure are not typical epistemic values of traditional education, yet they are the crucial epistemic values of creativity and innovation.
+Complexity is a theory of creativity and innovation, and thus they are crucial epistemic values of complexity.
+To the extent that complexity is at the heart of interdisciplinarity, they are also crucial epistemic values of interdisciplinarity.
+We must strive to develop classes that cultivate these values if we wish to truly transform the academy into an adaptive, innovative, and relevant institution capable of engaging and improving the increasingly complex world.
 This is the place of interdisciplinarity.